EchoStone1101/RustyBlogs/_posts/2023-09-29-ICS-Bomblab-Preview.md

 (gdb) run
 Starting program: /home/CA11/bomb

-Welcome to Dr. Evil's little bomb.
+Welcome to Dr. Evil‘s little bomb.
 You have 6 phases with which to blow yourself up.
 Have a nice day!
 Mua ha ha ha!
 ICS is hard